 These are a few simple steps you must follow to get rid of procrastination.

 And always remember that the biggest challenge is not to overcome procrastination for a day but to maintain the consistency throughout your life.

 At times you might have to respond to some immediate crisis, and all of your tasks may not be completed at the end of the day.

 Don’t have a negative feeling about that.

-For constant reminders you can set reminder in your phones or make a habit of leaving yourself notes.
+For constant reminders, you can set a reminder in your phones or make a habit of leaving yourself notes.